 Release Notes

-This chapter contains important information regarding the OpenVMS Management Station software that is not described in the installation guide or in online help.
+This chapter contains important information regarding the current version of the OpenVMS Management Station software.
+This information might not be available in the installation guide or in online help.
 Read this chapter before you begin using OpenVMS Management Station.